 - In a separate bowl, mix together the eggs, vanilla and almond extract.
 Slowly add flour mixture and beaten eggs, apricots, crystallized ginger and walnuts.
 Add the butter; mix together.
 The dough will be wet and crumbly.
 Knead with your hands to combine.
 Divide dough in half.

 - Roll each portion into a 14-inch log, place on baking sheet.
+Can be refrigerated overnight at this point.
 Bake for 30 minutes, or until set.
 Remove from oven and let cool for 10 minutes.
 Reduce the heat to 250 degrees F.

 - Transfer cookie log to cutting board.
 Using a sharp knife, slice into ½-inch cookies.
 Return the cookies to the baking sheet, and bake 20 more minutes.
 Remove for oven and allow to cool.